Hair Pulling or Trichotillomania

 Trichotillomania (or “Trich”) is a condition in which a person has recurrent and irresistible urges to pull hair out from their scalp, eyebrows, or other areas of their body.
 Repeated hair pulling may lead to bald patches along with anxiety, sad mood, shame or embarrassment.
 Trichotillomania is classified as a type of Body-Focused Repetitive Behavior (BFRB).

 Hair pulling may include focused pulling, meaning the person is aware of the behavior, and automatic pulling, meaning the person is pulling without much conscious awareness.
-Automatic pulling often takes place in sedentary and solitary situations (e.g., watching TV alone).
+Automatic pulling often takes place in sedentary or solitary situations (e.g., watching TV alone).

 More information and support for BFRBs is available at https://www.bfrb.org/